dmitrybv/EhLib-vp-theme-hope/src/EhLibDoc/14-edit-controls/17-spec-row-in-comboboxeh.md

 `TSpecRowEh` contains next properties:

 `CellsText: String`
-<dd>Specifies the text(s) that will be shown in the drop-down window for SpecRow.
-When dropdown box have more than one columns, use semicolon to separate text for each column.</dd>
+<sh>Specifies the text(s) that will be shown in the drop-down window for SpecRow.
+When dropdown box have more than one columns, use semicolon to separate text for each column.</sh>

 `Color: TColor`
-<dd>Background color of special row in dropdown box.</dd>
+<sh>Background color of special row in dropdown box.</sh>

 `Font: TFont`
-<dd>Font of special row text.</dd>
+<sh>Font of special row text.</sh>

 `Value: Variant`
-<dd>Value.
-Special row is shown as selected (highlighted) when this Value is equal to value of control to which this special row belong to.</dd>
+<sh>Value.
+Special row is shown as selected (highlighted) when this Value is equal to value of control to which this special row belong to.</sh>

 `Visible: Boolean`
-<dd>Specify, whether the spec row is active and visible in the DropDown box.</dd>
+<sh>Specify, whether the spec row is active and visible in the DropDown box.</sh>

 `ShortCut: TShortCut`
-<dd>Specify the shortcut for assigning value of SpecRow.Value property to Control value.</dd>
+<sh>Specify the shortcut for assigning value of SpecRow.Value property to Control value.</sh>

 `ShowIfNotInKeyList: Boolean`
-<dd>Specify, whether the SpecRow text will be shown in Control if the value of the control is not in list of key values.</dd>
+<sh>Specify, whether the SpecRow text will be shown in Control if the value of the control is not in list of key values.</sh>